Quick answer

 Quick read

 Dance shoes are style-specific and almost never interchangeable.
-Ballet slippers, tap shoes, jazz shoes, and character shoes each serve a different functional purpose, and substituting one for another changes how the foot works in class.
+Ballet slippers, tap shoes, jazz shoes, and character shoes each do a different job, and swapping one for another changes how the foot works in class.
 The teacher's dress code for each class is the authority: if a teacher specifically allows jazz shoes for lyrical, that overrides the general rule.
 When in doubt, ask the teacher before assuming one pair will cover two classes.

 What to do

-1. Read the requirement for each class separately before assuming anything substitutes.
+- Read the requirement for each class separately before assuming anything substitutes.
 Some studios are strict (jazz shoes means jazz shoes only).
 Others allow flexibility in specific styles, especially lyrical and contemporary.
-Your teacher's dress code for each specific class is the authority: not any general guide, not another parent's experience at a different studio.
+Your teacher's dress code for each specific class is the authority, not any general guide, not another parent's experience at a different studio.

-5. Dance sneakers occupy their own lane.
+- Dance sneakers occupy their own lane.
 A non-marking dance sneaker (Bloch Boost Mesh, Capezio DS11 Fierce) is appropriate for hip-hop, urban, and some acro or fitness classes.
 They don't substitute for ballet, tap, or character shoes.
-They're a separate category for a separate type of class.
+They're a separate category for a separate type of class, and if hip-hop is one of her styles, our dance sneakers review compares the Boost, the DS11, and the rest of that lane so you buy it once.

-6. Combo class (ballet and tap in one session) requires both pairs at every class.
+- Combo class (ballet and tap in one session) requires both pairs at every class.
 The class is structured with a shoe change between the ballet segment and the tap segment.
-There is no shoe that covers both: and the teacher will require the correct shoe for each segment.
+There is no shoe that covers both, and the teacher will require the correct shoe for each segment.

 Common mistakes